PRODYNA-YASM/yasm-api-go/docs/LanguageAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUupdatePersonLanguageRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdatePersonLanguageRequest struct via the builder pattern

 Name | Type | Description  | Notes